cloudblog004/fantasticfoodies/content/en/posts/2287-easiest-way-to-prepare-ultimate-brad-and-39-s-sweet-and-spicy-hoisin-chicken-stir-fry.md

 1. Serve immediately.
 Enjoy.
 1. Ready to serve and ENJOY!

 Reduce the heat to medium low and stir in the hoisin sauce and water.
-WELCOME TO HENRYS HOWTOSI am a fulltime self trained executive chef as well as having alot of experience and knowledge in DIY, electronics, trades &amp; home.
+WELCOME TO HENRYS HOWTOSI am a fulltime self trained executive chef as well as having alot of experience and knowledge in DIY, electronics, trades & home.
 But having recipes like this delicious Sweet and Spicy Hoisin Cashew Chicken in my back pocket makes dinner Hoisin sauce is often used for glazing meat, as an addition to stir-fries and as dipping and/or drizzling sauce.
 The Thai stir fry sauce I use in this Spicy Thai Chicken Stir Fry is like the Thai equivalent of Charlie, my All Purpose Chinese Stir Fry Sauce.
 If you haven&#39;t discovered Charlie yet, pop over because honestly, especially if you are pressed for time, he will be life changing.

 So that is going to wrap this up with this special food brad&#39;s sweet and spicy hoisin chicken stir fry recipe.
 Thanks so much for your time.
 I'm confident you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!